The History and Evolution of XBRL

 This blog delves into the detailed history and evolution of XBRL, tracing its origins, development, and the numerous benefits it has brought to the realm of financial reporting.

-The concept of XBRL can be traced back to the late 1990s.
-In 1998, a pivotal moment occurred when Charles Hoffman, a CPA from the United States, proposed the idea of using XML (eXtensible Markup Language) for the automation of financial reporting.
+The origin of XBRL can be traced back to the late 1990s.
+In 1998, a pivotal moment occurred when Charles Hoffman (LinkedIn), a CPA from the United States, proposed using XML (eXtensible Markup Language) to automate financial reporting.

 Hoffman recognized the potential of XML to standardize and streamline the exchange of financial information across different software and platforms.
 This idea gained traction, leading to the establishment of XBRL as a formal standard.